 Consular Services: email@example.com

-Spain was Australia’s 25th largest goods and services trading partner in 2018.
-Total two-way trade in 2018 was $4.2 billion, dominated by goods imports from Spain ($2.6 billion).
+Our economic relationship with Spain is significant and growing.
+Spain was Australia’s 25th largest goods and services trading partner in 2019.
+Total two-way trade in 2019 was $3.9 billion, dominated by goods imports from Spain ($2.7 billion).

-Australian investment in Spain is significant, with total stock valued at $7.1 billion in 2018.
-Spanish investment in Australia is valued at $1.1 billion.
-Major Spanish energy companies are active in Australia with a main focus on renewables.
-They range from mid-size players to global energy corporations.
-Spanish infrastructure companies are leading the way in infrastructure investment in Australia.
+Australian investment in Spain is significant, with total stock valued at $9.9 billion in 2019.
+Spanish investment in Australia was valued at $1.1 billion.
+Major Spanish companies are active in Australia with a strong focus on infrastructure and renewable energy.

 More economic and trade information can be found in the Spain Country Fact Sheet.

 Spain is a member of the European Union (EU) and is subject to EU trade and regulatory requirements.
-Spain has global expertise across all five of Australia’s investment priorities in particular the major infrastructure, and resources and energy sectors where Spain is a key investor.
-Australian companies in Spain also focus on the energy and resources sector.
+Spain has global expertise across all five of Australia’s investment priorities, in particular the infrastructure, resources and energy sectors where Spain is a key investor.
+Australian investment in Spain primarily focuses on the infrastructure and energy and resources sectors.

 Austrade’s Madrid Office aims to attract foreign direct investment into Australia, and promotes the Australian education sector.